-Public relations practitioners and CVBs from across the country recently came together in the City of Brotherly Love for the PRSA Travel and Tourism Conference, “Let PR Ring.”
+In 2019, I joined public relations practitioners and CVBs from across the country in the City of Brotherly Love for the PRSA Travel and Tourism Conference, “Let PR Ring.”
 While sessions honed in on industry best practices, pitching tips and story trends, one overarching theme that struck a chord with me was the need and growing interest for the implementation of meaningful experiences – both in our own personal work practices and how we approach Travel PR and tourism marketing.

 A Time to Work with Intention